wojciechmarek/c-plus-plus-notes/getting-the-reference-address.md

-# Getting th reference address
+# Getting the reference address

 ## int or other primitives